JoelStansbury/diy-ci/README.md

 * run `python ci/runner.py [-f PATH/TO/SCRIPT] [-t POLLING_INTERVAL_SECONDS]`

 That's it, you'll have a CI pipeline until it fails or you stop it.
 When it does fail, please let me know in the Issues section.

-## TODO
-* integrate with github and bitbucket ci to notify succesful deployment
-* with github you can use `git ls-remote` to determine which branches are in PR which can be a useful trigger for testing